hrishi284/Online-Auction-System/README.md

 	 Admin Dashboard

-  1.Admin can login and logout.
+  1.Admin can login and logout.</br>
-  2.Admin can Approve the Property for listing.
+  2.Admin can Approve the Property for listing.</br>
- 3.Admin can have reports that.
+ 3.Admin can have reports that.</br>

 # 1)Login